 Proposal 1 General None Arguments in support • You cannot pursue further liberalization without taking into account people's views.
-Thus, process cannot proceed too rapidly (Brexit, Trump) • Not to meet disruptive and very costly resistance would be possible if social policies are implemented that facilitate transition and alleviate negative effects for people losing their jobs Empirical evidence for trickle down mechanism is very limited • Free trade promotes a race to the bottom • Less competition for MNE, lowers barriers to entry • Creates opportunity for European alternatives (fb, google, etc.) Arguments against As such restrictions on trade are not a good idea We already have instruments in place (anti-dumping) There is consensus that these measures are being abused Trade adjustment programs are domestic matter Politically infeasible Too broad Not well under government control Would require too intensive actions Would damage our credibility to purpose such "far out" proposals Restricts economic options Entrepreneurs with global ambitions/born global are prohibited to
+Thus, process cannot proceed too rapidly (Brexit, Trump) • Not to meet disruptive and very costly resistance would be possible if social policies are implemented that facilitate transition and alleviate negative effects for people losing their jobs • Empirical evidence for trickle down mechanism is very limited • Free trade promotes a race to the bottom • Less competition for MNE, lowers barriers to entry Creates opportunity for European alternatives (fb, google, etc.) Arguments As such restrictions on trade are not a good idea against • We already have instruments in place (anti-dumping) • There is consensus that these measures are being abused Trade adjustment programs are domestic matter Politically infeasible • Too broad Not well under government control Would require too intensive actions • Would damage our credibility to purpose such "far out" proposals Restricts economic options • Entrepreneurs with global ambitions/born global are prohibited to grow fast

-Proposal 2 (L8) General 1st sentence off → focus on externalities More IT OK, more IT against hospital or education no 2 ideas actually Pros: More investments on IT → opportunities for entrepreneurs • Cons: Private sector operates better Monopoly → decreases consumer choice Complicated proposal Missing connection with entrepreneurs and how they can understand the consumers' needs and way of thinking Arguments in support Positive externalities coming from free ICT infrastructure do reduce regional inequality concerning the access to internet (which potentially inhibits entrepreneurship in rural areas, especially those enterprises that rely on digital technologies) Liberalize market for internet in the EU, more competition Internet is a prerequisite circular economy and ICT infrastructure could have additional positive externalities in that respect In favor C.E.
+Proposal 2 (L8) General • $1^{st}$ sentence off $\rightarrow$ focus on externalities • More IT OK, more IT against hospital or education no • 2 ideas actually • Pros: More investments on IT → opportunities for entrepreneurs Cons: Private sector operates better Monopoly → decreases consumer choice Complicated proposal Missing connection with entrepreneurs and how they can understand the consumers' needs and way of thinking Arguments in support Positive externalities coming from free ICT infrastructure do reduce regional inequality concerning the access to internet (which potentially inhibits entrepreneurship in rural areas, especially those enterprises that rely on digital technologies) Liberalize market for internet in the EU, more competition Internet is a prerequisite circular economy and ICT infrastructure could have additional positive externalities in that respect In favor C.E.
 ICT infrastructure limit asymmetric info An informative database creation of new services/products

-Question entrepreneurship can answer: where the waste is, how to get it, what the cost is, the capacity to deal with it Regulatory content should support genius innovations Arguments against Private sector provision is more efficient Different whether relevant in the group ICT infrastructure is important and valuable.
-It would need a proposal but not necessarily wrapped in with circular economy Circular economy: hot topic, certainly important for innovation, but this affects all the economy, not specifically the entrepreneurs Can we come up with a specific policy proposal for entrepreneurs?
+Conorol Proposal 3 (L15) Arguments against get it, what the cost is, the capacity to deal with it Regulatory content should support genius innovations Private sector provision is more efficient Different whether relevant in the group ICT infrastructure is important and valuable.
+It would need proposal but not necessarily wrapped in with circular economy Circular economy: hot topic, certainly important for innovation, br this affects all the economy, not specifically the entrepreneurs Can we come up with a specific policy proposal for entrepreneurs? • Question entrepreneurship can answer: where the waste is, how to